LLEDA -- Lifelong Self-Supervised Domain Adaptation: Experiments Results

 \subsection{Implementation Details}

-We have 3 stages to our implementation.
-Firstly, we pretrain the model with Resnet18 as the base encoder on ImageNet without using memory or performing domain adaptation.
-We then use the pretrained network and train our network as discussed in the methodology section.
-In the later stage, we train a linear classifier on top of a fixed representation and finally evaluate using the encoder whilst discarding the MMD projection head.
+Our implementation involves three stages.
+In the first stage, we pre-train the model on ImageNet which serves as the foundation for subsequent stages, which we call as a pre-trained model.
+In the second stage, we use the pre-trained model and further train the LLEDA model as outlined in the methodology section.
+In the final stage, we freeze the trained network and train a linear classifier on top of the fixed representation, while removing the MMD projection head.
+This trained linear classifier is used for evaluation purposes.

-We pretrain our network using the base encoder ResNet-18 \cite{he2016deep} on Imagenet.
-During pretraining, we train LLEDA on two nodes, each consisting of 4 GPUs (Titan Xp GPUs), using LARS optimizer \cite{you2017large} with a batch size of 512 and weight decay of le-6 for a total of 100 epochs.
-We use the pretrained base encoder trained in the previous step as a base during the training phase and train the datasets by interleaving the stored memory from the given layer and new data source representations.
-We use SGD optimizer with a batch size of 128 and weight decay of le-4.
-During finetuning and evaluation, we freeze the trained network ($s_1$, $d_1$ as shown in figure \ref{fig-network}) and train a linear classifier on top of a fixed representation, whilst discarding the MMD part of the network, which we then use for evaluation.
-Similar to most self-supervised models \cite{chen2020simple, chen2020big,oord2018representation, chen2020big, he2020momentum, bardes2021vicreg, zbontar2021barlow, grill2020bootstrap, chen2021exploring}, we report performance by training a linear classifier on top of a fixed representation to evaluate representations which is a standard benchmark that has been adopted by many papers in the literature.
+For the pretraining phase, we employ the ResNet18 \citep{he2016deep} architecture as our backbone model, pretrained on the ImageNet dataset.
+During this phase, we use two nodes, each equipped with 4 V100 GPUs.
+The training process is carried out using the LARS optimizer \cite{you2017large} with a batch size of 512, and we apply a weight decay of le-6 training for a total of 100 epochs.
+During the subsequent training phase, we use the pretrained network obtained from the previous stage as a starting point.
+We incorporate the stored latent representations from the layer-1 and combine it with the current domain data representations.
+Finally, during finetuning phase, we freeze the trained network and further train a linear classifier on top of this fixed representations whilst discarding the MMD part of the network.
+We use the resulting network to evaluate on the domain datasets to assess its performance.
+Similar to most self-supervised models \cite{chen2020simple, chen2020big, oord2018representation, chen2020big, he2020momentum, bardes2021vicreg, zbontar2021barlow, grill2020bootstrap, chen2021exploring}, we report performance by training a linear classifier on top of a fixed representation to evaluate representations which is a standard benchmark that has been adopted by many papers in the literature.